 The University of Texas at Austin, Landscape Services branch is a group of devoted landscape professionals striving to create and maintain a safe, sustainable, and beautiful landscape.
 Our goal is to provide the University with a picturesque, interactive, and natural environment that enhances the learning atmosphere, evokes exceptional first impressions, and conjures lasting memories.
 We value and understand the significance of “What starts here changes the world."

 Landscape Services manages over 500 acres across Main Campus and local satellite facilities.
 The campus landscape is divided into various zones where maintenance crews use sustainable practices and equipment such as an organic fertilization program, a centrally controlled irrigation system that is constantly monitoring water flow, battery-operated equipment, propane and battery mowers, and top dressing using organic compost.
-The team also supports various large events each year, for example: Commencement, home football games, Explore UT, and numerous student events.
+The team also supports various large events each year, for example: Commencement, home football games, and numerous student events.

 Landscape Services has a team dedicated to designing and installing new landscapes on campus, as well as operating two greenhouses that support our branch's efforts.
 Let us show you a few projects we've done on campus.